AlphaTwist/Code-squad/Microsoft/Questions/readme.md

 As the target variable is not continuous, binary classification model predicts the probability of a target variable to be Yes/No. To evaluate such a model, a metric called the confusion matrix is used, also called the classification or co-incidence matrix.
 With the help of a confusion matrix, we can calculate important performance measures:

 - - 1.
 True Positive Rate (TPR) or Hit Rate or Recall or Sensitivity = TP / (TP + FN)

+       Intuitively this metric corresponds to the proportion of positive data points that are correctly considered as positive, with respect to all positive data points.
+In other words, the higher TPR, the fewer positive data points we will miss.

     2. False Positive Rate(FPR) or False Alarm Rate = 1 - Specificity = 1 - (TN / (TN + FP))

+       Intuitively this metric corresponds to the proportion of negative data points that are mistakenly considered as positive, with respect to all negative data points.
+In other words, the higher FPR, the more negative data points will be missclassified.

     3. Accuracy = (TP + TN) / (TP + TN + FP + FN)

     4. Error Rate = 1 – accuracy or (FP + FN) / (TP + TN + FP + FN)

     5. Precision = TP / (TP + FP)

     6. F-measure: 2 / ( (1 / Precision) + (1 / Recall) )

     7. ROC (Receiver Operating Characteristics) = plot of FPR vs TPR

     8. AUC (Area Under the Curve)

     9. Kappa statistics

+    - We predict 0 while we should have the class is actually 0: this is called a **True Negative**, i.e. we correctly predict that the class is negative (0).
+For example, an antivirus did not detect a harmless file as a virus .
+    - We predict 0 while we should have the class is actually 1: this is called a **False Negative**, i.e. we incorrectly predict that the class is negative (0).
+For example, an antivirus failed to detect a virus.
+    - We predict 1 while we should have the class is actually 0: this is called a **False Positive**, i.e. we incorrectly predict that the class is positive (1).
+For example, an antivirus considered a harmless file to be a virus.
+    - We predict 1 while we should have the class is actually 1: this is called a **True Positive**, i.e. we correctly predict that the class is positive (1).
+For example, an antivirus rightfully detected a virus.

 You can find more details about these measures here: [The Best Metric to Measure Accuracy of Classification Models](https://www.kdnuggets.com/2016/12/best-metric-measure-accuracy-classification-models.html).